 How to Make Chocolate Buttercream Frosting

-Thankfully, this chocolate buttercream comes together quickly and makes plenty to frost a three layer cake or three dozen cupcakes beautifully.
+Thankfully, this chocolate buttercream comes together quickly and makes plenty to frost a three-layer cake or three dozen cupcakes beautifully.

-Place frosting in an airtight container.
+Refrigerator: Place frosting in an airtight container.
 Refrigerate for up to 5 days.
 Once ready to use, remove from the refrigerator and allow to reach room temperature, then whisk well to fluff the frosting.

-More Favorite Frostings
+More Favorite Frosting Recipes

 Vanilla Buttercream Frosting